Income Tax in Denmark: Complete Guide

 Denmark includes a personal allowance and work-related deductions that reduce taxable income before the final state and municipal calculations are applied.

-The baseline model for Denmark includes a personal allowance of DKK 54,100.00 and a child allowance of DKK 0.00 where applicable.
+The current guide model for Denmark includes a personal allowance of DKK 54,100.00 and a child allowance of DKK 0.00 where applicable.

 Tax Deductions